singletonsd/intellidrone-apis-old/README.md

 ----------------------

 To upload code in production, you must have a gitlab user credentials and server public key in base64 format.
-Then, excutes the following code:
+Then, executes the following code:

 ```bash
 ./upload_to_node_server.sh production USER PASSWORD